sachuu/-Post-It-Notes-Project-/README.md

 # Java-Socket-Project-Post-It-Notes
 This is a program that uses java sockets to simulate a bulletin board where a user can post virtual post it notes.
+The program supports multiple users using threads so all notes are stored on the server and multiple users can view / make changes simultaneously.
 A board is generated and the user must give coordinates / a message to attach posts to the board.
 Addition commandsd are used to do things like remove all the current post it notes or retrieve all the messages in a certain section of the bulletin board.

 Server.java
 -------------